welcome to the mayan ruins website .

 Chichen Itza (mouth of the well of the Itza) has been historically identified with Itza Maya.
 It was considered to have been the most important site in the Yucatan during the Late to Terminal Classic 600-1250 CE).
 It remains so today.
 Its sacred well was a pilgrimage destination long after the Spanish conquest.

 Ceramic evidence points to an early, but limited, occupation beginning in the Middle Preclassic (800-300 BCE).
-Masonry structures appear by the Late Classic (600-900 CE) showing a pronounced Puuc style of architecture.
+The visible masonry structures appeared by the Late Classic (600-900 CE) showing a pronounced Puuc style of architecture.
 Many of these structures contain glyphic texts mentioning a lord named K’ak u Pakal (Fire Shield) and date to the late 9th century.
-Another lord, Lajchan Akbal (Twelve Darkness), has been recently identified in several inscriptions in the Castillo Viejo.
+Another lord, Lajchan Akbal (Twelve Darkness), has been recently identified in several inscriptions within the Castillo Viejo.
 All told, over 64 named individuals have been identified from the inscriptions.
 Most of these individuals owned or sponsored structures or individual rooms, or held a title or office.

-The Caracol disc has provided invaluable information.
+The Caracol disc, from the structure of the same name, has provided invaluable information.
 This circular stone depicts two horizontal scenes.
 A glyph band is incised along the rim.
 The inscription appears to mention an historically important re-founding ceremony of Chichen Itza in 930 CE by a Central Mexican group in conjunction with the local nobility.
 The cult of Quetzalcoatl seems to gain in importance in all aspects of ritual and architectural design from this point on.
 A new style of architecture begins to emerge and emulates certain characteristics of the great Toltec site of Tula in central Mexico.
 This is dramatically displayed within the Grand Terrace where most structures seen today date from this period, as is exemplified by the Castillo.
 Whether this change reflected a gradual assimilation of new world views, or was forced through conquest is still a matter of study and debate.

 Chichen Itza had strong ties to the kingdom of Ek Balam as testified through its inscriptions.
 Its relationship to the major Kingdom of Coba, however, was more adversarial in nature.
 Evidence at Yaxuna indicates a violent takeover of this Coba aligned site.